 When a person dies, somebody has to deal with their estate.

-An executor is chosen by the person making the will to carry out their wishes in managing their estate and is responsible for the administration and distribution of assets to beneficiaries according to those wishes.
+An executor is the person chosen in the Will of the deceased to carry out their wishes and manage their estate after they pass.
+They are responsible for the administration and distribution of assets to beneficiaries according to those wishes.

 An executor may be a friend, a relative, or a professional.